anhthony/CSE185-Project/analysis/README.md

 ## Usage
 `./testTimeAndAccuracy.sh [path-to-mpileup] [path-to-ref-genome]`

-`[path-to-mpileuop]` - path to the `.mpileup` file.
+`[path-to-mpileup]` - path to the `.mpileup` file.
 Make sure that the path does not include '.' and is accessible from the `analysis` folder.

 `[path-to-ref-genome]` - path to the reference genome.
 Include `.` in the path and make sure the path is accessible from the `CSE185-Project` folder.